martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 #### 9.7.1.
 Protocol for Proposing and Learning New Tools/MCPs
 *AI Agent Directive: If you identify the need for a new tool, library, or MCP not currently listed or known to the project (see Section 5.6.1):*
-    1.  *Describe the specific need and explain why existing project tools, connected MCPs, or Supabase features are insufficient.*
+    1.  *Describe the specific need and explain why existing project tools, connected MCPs, or chosen backend features (e.g., Supabase) are insufficient.*
     2.  *If you can identify a potential solution (e.g., a specific library, an existing third-party API, a known public MCP), provide a link to its official documentation and a brief summary of its relevance.*
     3.  *Explicitly ask the human user to validate the proposed tool/service.*
     4.  *If approved, request necessary configuration details from the user for the new tool/MCP, such as: API Endpoint, Authentication Method (and where to securely access credentials), Key request/response structures, Rate limits or quotas, Link to official detailed documentation.*